ly-schneider/MeatWeb/README.md

 This repository was created for a school project at GiBB.
 We ([@ly-schneider](https://github.com/ly-schneider), [@RO0OGER](https://github.com/RO0OGER), and [@ivogra](https://github.com/ivogra)) developed a project that automates the deployment of an EC2 instance configured as a Minecraft server using OpenTofu.
 The OpenTofu deployment also includes an RDS instance and a Lambda function.
 The Lambda function powers a Python-based Discord bot that saves Minecraft coordinates to the RDS instance.

+# Documentation

+The `documentation` directory contains a concise overview of the AWS Lambda and EC2 services, focusing on data security, disaster recovery, and backup strategies.

 # Setup

 Create a `secrets.tfvars` file in the `opentofu` directory with the following values: